 Accept the recommendation – the proposal/recommendations are aligned to the TOM and overall objectives.

-Reject the recommendation – the proposal/recommendations does not align to the TOM, programme principles or requires further work/clarity.
+Reject the recommendation – the proposal/recommendations do not align to the TOM, programme principles or requires further work/clarity.

 Refer the recommendation for additional work or analysis.